k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Maintenance/Fabric Space Upgrade.md

 ### Rollback Procedure for Fabric on Kubernetes

-If the upgrade fails or any issues are encountered, follow the steps below to roll back to the previous version.
+If the upgrade fails or if any issues are being encountered, follow the steps below to roll back to the previous version.

 #### Step 1: Rollback to the Previous Revision